Numerous Fragments

 Gary Weems' Cardinal

 Just when you think you've seen everything on the flying field!
 Gary Weems of Alpine, Ore., had landed his Cardinal at the Eugene Prop Spinners' winter flying site, Lane County's Orchard Point Park near Eugene, Ore., on Saturday, Feb.
 18, 2023.
 As the plane was rolling to a stop, a terrible crunch! was heard.
 A stick blown by the wind (or carried by a park visitor's dog?) onto the circle from nearby trees had gone through the inboard wing.
 Below: The Cardinal after repair, a month and a half later.
-Flying Lines photo.
+Flying Lines photos.

 Dave Baxter's Ringmaster